fastmcp-me/perfetto-mcp/README.md

 ## Data Prerequisites & Troubleshooting

 - `detect_anrs`/`anr_root_cause_analyzer`: Require Android system traces with ANR data.
 If the ANR module/tables are absent, the tool returns an informative error.
 - `detect_jank_frames`: Requires Android frame timeline data (Android S+).
 If standard library views are missing, the tool falls back to raw frame tables.
-If even those are absent, you likely didn’t enable frame timeline in the trace config.
+If even those are absent, you likely didn't enable frame timeline in the trace config.
 - `cpu_utilization_profiler`: Requires scheduler data (ftrace sched events) to compute per-thread runtime and scheduling stats.
+- `thread_contention_analyzer`: Prefers `android.monitor_contention` data for precise Java lock details, but automatically falls back to scheduler-based inference if unavailable.

 If you see a `*_DATA_UNAVAILABLE` error, re-capture with the relevant data sources enabled or provide a different trace.